- How are basal and squamous skin cancers treated?

-Certain drugs can boost the body’s immune system response to the cancer, causing the cancer to shrink or go away.
+- Immune response modifiers: Certain drugs can be put on skin cancers or pre-cancers as a cream or injected into tumors to boost the body’s immune system response to the cancer, causing the cancer to shrink or go away.

-This newer treatment uses a beam of laser light to kill cancer cells.
-It’s sometimes used for actinic keratosis and very early basal and squamous cell cancers.
-It’s not yet known whether laser surgery works as well as standard methods of treatment, and it is not widely used.
+- Laser surgery: A beam of laser light is used to kill cancer cells.
+This is sometimes used for actinic keratosis and very early basal and squamous cell cancers.
+This treatment is not widely used.

-In this approach, the doctor applies a small amount of trichloracetic acid (TCA) or a chemical like it to the skin tumor, killing the tumor cells over the course of several days.
+- Chemical peeling: A small amount of a chemical is applied to destroy the skin tumor over the course of several days.
 This approach is sometimes used to treat actinic keratosis.

 Last Medical Review: 05/06/2015